 - Straw Nihilist: She calls the way the world is supposed to be "a world of death."
 This is because she's a vessel for Izanami, and became the avatar of death as a result.

-- That Man Is Dead: After summoning Take-mikazuchi and she is confronted by Ragna, Jin, and Noel, she insists not to be referred to as "Saya", but rather "Hades of Izanami".
+- That Man Is Dead: After summoning Take-mikazuchi and being confronted by Ragna, Jin, and Noel, she insists not to be referred to as "Saya", but rather "Hades Izanami".

 - Villainous RROD: Terumi anticipated that overuse of the Takamagahara on her will is not doing good for her health and it's implied that she won't make it alive to see the result of her victory, if she is victorious at all.
 Her being the avatar of death, this wasn't going to work out for him.

 - Walking Spoiler: The person who's the head of the organization that governs the world and has a hand in everything related to the plot?
 The protagonist's sister, made a manifestation and avatar of death?
 The fact that she betrays Terumi and Relius at the climax of the third game?
 Yeah, the Imperator is kind of a big deal.